Reflection on The Ritz-Carlton Carlton Hotel

 Prejudice and Stereotypes

-Prejudice and stereotypes are common at the Reds Carlton hotel despite the efforts by the management to end such practices.
+Prejudice and stereotypes are common at the Ritz-Carlton hotel despite the efforts by the management to end such practices.
 Allport’s scale of prejudice can be used to explain hypothetical stereotypes and prejudice in the company.
 Specifically, antilocution, avoidance, and discrimination are imagined to exist in the company.
 Physical attacks and fatalities have not been known to exist in the company at any given point in time.
 Antilocution entails a certain majority group making fun about a minority group.
 For instance, one group can make jokes about another group as a result of its inability to converse fluently using a certain language.
 Avoidance involves members of the majority group in the organization avoiding those in the minority group.
 On the other hand, discrimination entails the minority group being discriminated against, for instance, by being denied the opportunities to progress in their careers (Daft, 2011).

 The major cause of the prejudices and stereotypes is the majority group in the organization feeling more superior to the minority group.
 The stereotypes normally have negative effects on the affected group.
 For instance, it leads to the minority group feeling isolated.
 With this being the case, the members of the group may not be very productive (Daft, 2011).